blueag8/Photography_Website/README.md

 9. Create a Procfile
 web: gunicorn <app_name>
 (Gunicorn for Heroku deployment)

+10. If you don't have a
 11. For stripe access you will need to register an account and obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
-This can be done [[https://dashboard.stripe.com/login](https://dashboard.stripe.com/login)]
+This can be done [[here](https://dashboard.stripe.com/login)]

 ## Requirements to run code locally: